quicksilver/manual/docs/Mail.md

 ## Other Mail Applications

 In Quicksilver’s Preferences under Handlers there is an option “Default”.
 This refers to the system default mail program which can be set in the Mail.app Preferences in the General tab under Default E-mail Reader.
 This sets the **Compose E-mail** action to use whatever application handles mailto: URLs.
-TODO: do the **E-mail to…** and **E-mail item…** actions work?
+TODO: do the **E-mail To…** and **E-mail Item…** actions work?
 Does the comma trick work?

 ## Teleflip